intelligent-control-lab/ARSSA/README.md

 To select between the different methods, there are a number of steps.
 Default parameters should have the system with RSSA and Robust Safety Index by default

-IMPORTANT: Default Parameters for sim should recreate M4, Trial 3.
+IMPORTANT: Default Parameters for sim should recreate M4, Trial 3 if not used in interactive mode.

 Note: